brian-j-smith/Mamba.jl/doc/mcmc/model.rst

 	**Value**

-		Returns the model with initialized stochastic nodes.
+		Returns the model with stochastic nodes initialized and the ``iter`` field set equal to 0.

 .. function:: setinputs!(m::MCMCModel, inputs::Dict{Symbol,Any})